 Explained: What is umpire’s call in cricket?

-The umpire’s call simply means that the on-field umpire is given the benefit of a doubt for their original verdict on a leg-before-wicket (LBW) that was challenged and reviewed.
-This after the third umpire concludes that the original decision was too marginal to be adjudicated otherwise after the review.
+The umpire’s call simply means that the on-field umpire is given the benefit of the doubt for their original verdict on a leg-before-wicket (LBW) that was challenged and reviewed.
+This is after the third umpire concludes that the original decision was too marginal to be adjudicated otherwise after the review.

 An LBW decision can be challenged when the batsman that has been given out requests for a review by making a T-signal with his hands or hand and bat.
 It can also be challenged when an on-field umpire’s decision goes against the fielding team and they request a review.